rusefi/rusefi_documentation/Installing-a-PnP-rusEFI-unit-startup-and-test.md

 Connect TunerStudio to your ECU.
 You will need a USB cable to establish communication between your tuning laptop and the rusEFI unit.
 There will typically be only one micro-USB port on a PnP unit.

-If you have a frankenso unit, the "brainboard" which is the smaller green board sitting on top of the red-ish main board, will have TWO USB connectors.
-One is a micro-USB (the same as typical for older cellphones pre USB-C) at the rear of the board (away from the main ECU connector).
-This mirco-USB connector is for communication with TunerStudio.
-There is also a mini-USB connector on the other side of the brainboard.
-This is for delivering power and for flashing new firmware.
-During normal tuning, all you need is the connection with the micro-USB connector.

 Your laptop should give you an audible notification when you plug in the ECU with the ignition turned on.
 That means that it "sees" a new device connected to a USB port.
 Under "Communications" -> "Communication Settings" [IMAGE] you should select the correct COM port for your rusEFI.
 You will usually see only two COM ports.
 Chances are, the one with the higher number is the rusEFI COM-port.
 For most cases, the selected Baud rate does not matter.
 If you can't establish communication, try baud rate 38,400 | 57,600 or 115,200.
 If that doesn't work, you may need to try a different COM port.
 After selecting the COM-port (and baud rate), click on "Test Port".
 This should result in a "successful!" message.
 If you get a failed message, you need to adjust your settings.
 After a successful test of the port click "Accept".